bcgov/common-service-showcase/collections/_services/certbot.md

 - Leverages and extends [https://certbot.eff.org/](https://certbot.eff.org/){:target="_blank"} for managing (create/renew) certificates
 - Should only be executed on Openshift Container Platform
 - Creates an OpenShift CronJob which will run on a regular schedule for renewing TLS certificates
-  - The CronJob will manage all Route objects annotated with the label certbot-managed=true
-  - One certificate will be issued/renewed for all the managed hosts/domains
 - If a cert is created/renewed, patch the new certificate to the managed OpenShift routes

 #### Self-hosted